 The alternative to slow travel

 I’ve been to Russia, China, Mongolia, Indonesia, Canada, the US, Hungary, the UK, Scotland, the Pacific Islands, New Zealand, Austria, Italy, the Netherlands, Poland … the list goes on.
 I’ve seen the cathedrals, castles, temples, shopping streets, palaces and other major sites in each of my destinations.
-Most of those trips were two to eight weeks — three weeks to check out Western Europe, two days in London, three days in Paris.
-Seriously, I’m exhausted just thinking about it
+Most of those trips were brief – three weeks to check out Western Europe, two days in London, three days in Paris.
+Seriously, I’m exhausted just thinking about it.

 Slow travel and walking

 And then we discovered slow travel.
 We began with walking tours.
 We’ve tramped around the Ring of Kerry in Ireland, the mountains of Croatia, mountains on Tenerife in the Canary Islands and the Lake District in England.
 We’ve walked independently around the Cotswolds and various other national parks in England, numerous European cities and the Parc Naturel Regional d’Armorique in Brittany, France.
 Walking is one of the best ways to slow travel.
 It costs nothing, it keeps you fit and you can visit the most exquisite places unreachable by car.

 And some of my most vivid memories are of the people we met, however briefly.
 Lawrie and I laugh when we think of a boy about 12 years old who rode past us on his bicycle in Montenegro.
 “I have musckles … I am strong,” he shouted in heavily accented English, an enormous grin on his face.
 He certainly impressed us.